gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 mountains fifty gallops away, they were looking at a neat town from what appeared to be no more than a few hundred strides.
-Its buildings, made of gray brick and roofed with dark slate shingles, stood in a figure eight around two squares.
-Sun glistened on glass in the buildings' windows–more glass than Erileine had ever seen–but the only sign of life was a lone jay that fluttered away even as they watched.
+Its buildings, made of gray brick and roofed with dark slate shingles, stood around a paved square as large as the one outside the Hardeck.
+A flat-topped pyramid stood in the square's center, four stories tall and crowned with six pillars of dayglass as big as Erileine.
+The only sign of life was a lone jay that fluttered away even as they watched.

+"That looks like the mountain," Klaues said, pointing at the pyramid.
+"Same shape, same flat peak…"

-"It's beautiful work," Thomas said, ignoring the view and running a gentle fingertip across the glass.
-"Absolutely beautiful.
+"I'm sure," Thomas said, running a gentle fingertip across the window.
+"This is beautiful work.
 Korrandarrenduk?"

 The captain shook his head.
 "Ip of Seyferte.
 About three hundred years ago.
 There used to be another one at Aft Landing, but some